Your GIDIP Benefits at a Glance

 benefit ended and your EI became effective, contact the Plan Administrator, Canadian Benefits, immediately at 1-800-268-0285 or (416) 488-7755.

 3. STD II- PHASE II

-STD II benefits are non-taxable and paid at the rate of 52% of basic weekly earnings plus longevity pay.
-The maximum eligible benefit period under STD II is 17 weeks.
-A Supplementary or Continuation of Disability Claim Form will be forwarded to you prior to the end of your EI benefit period if you have not returned to work.
+STD II benefits are non-taxable and paid at the rate of 50% of basic weekly earnings plus longevity pay or the equivalent of the EI maximum benefit level, whichever is less.
+The maximum eligible benefit period under STD II is 20 weeks.
+A Long Term Disability Claim Form will be forwarded to you prior to the end of your EI benefit period if you have not returned to work.

 You may be eligible for Canada/Quebec Pension Plan (CPP/QPP) Disability Benefits after completion of a 17-week elimination period for this benefit.
 If you have a prolonged and severe illness, it is advantageous to your retirement CPP/QPP program to apply under the disability CPP/QPP Plan.
 Benefits under this program are taxable.